suchipi/hex-engine/packages/website/docs/api-2d.md

 `rotateMutate(radians: number): this`

-Mutate this Point by rotating it the specified amount (in radians), clockwise.
+Mutate this Vector by rotating it the specified amount (in radians), clockwise.

 ##### asDOMPoint